 Sarah Scott is helping rewrite the language of intimacy in Hollywood—one scene at a time.

 With a background as a professional actor and dancer, Sarah brings a performer’s insight and trauma-informed approach to choreography, consent, and communication around intimate scenes.
 Certified through the Intimacy Professionals Association in 2019, she has helped define best practices for the field while continuing to work across high-profile studio productions, indie features, and streaming platforms.
-She is represented by UTA in the Production Arts department.

 She holds a B.S. in Culture and Communications from NYU and studied Shakespeare at the Royal Academy of Dramatic Art (RADA) in London.